Isaac Edward Emerson: Estate

 Emerson died in 1931.
 His Will was filed for Probate in the New York Surrogate's Court on 30 January 1931; at the time of his death the size of his estate was speculated to be $20 million.
-The actual size of the estate was revealed in 1932, when newspaper reports of accounts submitted to the Records of Wills Office in Baltimore Country by Emerson's trustees confirmed that Emerson's estate was valued at $12,767,327.
+The actual size of the estate was revealed in 1932, when newspaper reports of accounts submitted to the Records of Wills Office in Baltimore County by Emerson's trustees confirmed that Emerson's estate was valued at $12,767,327.
 The estate assessed for $320,661.54 in Federal Estate Taxes and $1,193,618.72 in Maryland Estate Taxes.

 The bulk of the estate consisted of controlling interests in four companies: Emerson's Bromo-Seltzer, the Emerson Drug Company, the Maryland Glass Corporation and the Emerson Hotel.
-His stock in these companies was place in a 20-year trust fund, with his widow to receive 35.5% of the annual income, his only daughter Margaret 35.5%, his granddaughter Gloria Baker 6%, 2% each to his grandsons Alfred Gwynne Vanderbilt Jr. and George Washington Vanderbilt III, and 1% to his step-daughter Ethel.
-At the end of the 20-year Trust period the trust assets were to be divided amongst the beneficiaries and their children in the same proportions.
+His stock in these companies was place in a 20-year trust fund, the income of which would be paid to his beneficiaries in the following proportions: